 Everyone you love, will die some day.

-Human beings as a race will go extinct.
+Human beings as a species will go extinct.

-And our fancy traditions will die with it.
+And our fancy traditions will all die with it.

 But it will still be beautiful.